 § 13853.
-Application for Registration as a Foreign Labor Contractor to the respective registration requirements as specified in this article by mail to: Labor Commissioner, Licensing & Registration Unit-FnLC, 1515 Clay Street, Suite 401, Oakland, CA 94612, or by email at foreignlaborcon@dir.ca.gov.
+Application for Registration as a Foreign Labor Contractor

+To register as a Foreign Labor Contractor, the applicant shall complete, sign and submit a written physical application for registration (DLSE 701) and provide the items and documents pursuant to the respective registration requirements as specified in this article by mail to: Labor Commissioner, Licensing & Registrations Unit-FnLC, 1515 Clay Street, 4th Floor Suite 401, Oakland, CA 94612, or by email at foreignlaborcon@dir.ca.gov.
 The applicant shall certify under penalty of perjury that the information provided on the registration form, any supplementary documents, and any other information submitted by the applicant in support of the registration is true and correct.
 If the place of execution is outside California, the certification must be sworn before a notary public or other officer authorized to take oaths and affirmations.
 The Labor Commissioner may make an online application available.